stransact-logo

 Casinos

-The Act requires casinos to report data on consumer financial transactions to the Special Control Unit against Money Laundering.
+The Act mandates casinos to report financial transactions of customers to the Special Control Unit against Money Laundering (SCUML).

 Persons with political influence